This is not a blog on how to write better. It’s a blog on how to be a better writer.

 I write for people who write, especially nonfiction authors, journalists, academics, and thought leaders.
 I understand how difficult it is to balance complex information and delightful prose with looming deadlines and debilitating procrastination.

-I’ve been a writer for over 20 years, and I’m the author of a best-selling nonfiction book that I maintained for six editions.
-I started writing for the public as a teenager when I was leading digital platforms.
-Since then, I’ve published articles on various topics, from time management to programming to business strategy to the arts.
+I’ve been a writer for over 20 years, and I’m the author of a best-selling nonfiction book that ran to six revised editions.
+I started writing for various international platforms when I was a teenager.
+Since then, I’ve published articles on a wide range of topics, from time management to programming to business strategy to the arts.

 I’m also an experienced consultant and developer.
 I started developing websites at the age of 12.
 And I’ve been advising clients about digital and business strategy, corporate communications, and branding ever since.